go-arrower/arrower.org/docs/advanced/hooks.md

 * Hooks can customize the behaviour of `arrower run` in a flexible but still limited manner
 * Each hook is a file saved in the `.config` folder of the project.
 * All files matching the `*.hook.go` pattern are recognised as a hook
-* The loading of the hooks only happens ones at the startup of the cli command
+* The loading of the hooks only happens once at the startup of the cli command
 * Hooks are sorted by filename, so you can control the execution order
 * All methods block
 * Only imports from the standard library are possible